neam/yii-qa-state/README.md

 ### 0.1.0

 - Initial release
-- Automatically sets the current item status (such as Temporary, Draft and Reviewable) based on validation rules
+- Automatically sets the current item status (such as Temporary, Draft, Reviewable and Publishable) based on validation rules
 - Supplies a convenient place to store the approval and proofreading flags for attributes that are part of the content creation process
 - Methods to calculate and read the current validation, approval and proofreading progress
 - Transparent qa state records creation
 - Leverages Yii validation logic as the fundamental method of validating the fields
 - Leverages Gii code generation to provide CRUD operations to set and change flags
-- Leverages Yii extension [i18n-columns](http://www.yiiframework.com/extension/i18n-columns/) to provide individual quality assurance states for each translation language
+- Optional: Leverages Yii extension [i18n-columns](http://www.yiiframework.com/extension/i18n-columns/) to provide individual quality assurance states for each translation language
 - Console command automatically creates migrations for the necessary database changes

 FAQ